Vernie McGaha

-McGaha and his wife, the former Connie Sue Smith, are the parents of two children.

-Committees

 McGaha served on these committees: (1) Agriculture and Natural Resources [Vice Chair], (2) Veterans, Military Affairs, and Public Protection, (3) Appropriations and Revenue, and (4) Education [Vice Chair].
 The chairman of the Education Committee is Kenneth W. Winters, a Republican from Murray, who is also a former president of McGaha's alma mater, Campbellsville University.

 On February 22, 2012, McGaha received the "Kids First Advocacy Award" from the Kentucky School Boards Association.
-The award is presented annually to a lawmaker from each of the two houses of the Kentucky Legislature.

-Senate departure

 McGaha did not seek reelection to the Senate in 2012 and endorsed Mark Polston as his successor.
 However, Republican primary voters nominated Chris Girdler, who then won the seat in the November general election.